 7. Take a close look.
 Used cars are like snowflakes: no two are exactly the same, so scrutinize each one carefully.
 Look for paint overspray on door seals, mufflers and wheel-well liners — a sure sign of collision repairs.
 You may find shattered glass fragments under the seats.
 A mildew smell indicates a stubborn water leak.
 Fresh undercoating may be masking recent structural repairs.
 Lit warning lamps may be a portent of expensive engine repairs.
 This brings us to:

 8. Get help.
 Don’t be shy about asking friends or relatives for their opinions.
 Consumers can get a lot of great information online, but word of mouth is still hugely relevant.
-You will gain a better understanding about a particular make and model based on candid feedback from a network of friends and car enthusiasts.
-When it comes to the cars mechanics, do not skimp, bring the car in for a purchase inspection for a professional opinion.
+You will gain a better understanding of a particular make and model based on candid feedback from a network of friends and car enthusiasts.
+When it comes to the car’s mechanics, do not skimp, bring the car in for a purchase inspection for a professional opinion.
 It will save you money in the long run and can help give you ammunition for negotiating a lower price as well.

 9. Find the skeletons in the closet.
 CarFax, CarProof and AutoCheck history reports recognize rebuilt or salvaged vehicles, but beware: they may not disclose collision repairs if the previous owner chose to do them without going through their insurance — and up to half of all collisions go unreported.
 Use the VIN number to search provincial records and ask your insurance agent to do a history search, too.
 While you’re at it, find out how much it costs to insure your model.
 A steep premium may compel you to look at something else.